Fine structure of 4-critical triangle-free graphs I. Planar graphs with two triangles and 3-colorability of chains: Colorings of the special graphs

 \section{Colorings of the special graphs}

 In this section we study which precolorings of rings extend in the special graphs appearing in Theorems~\ref{thm-many} and \ref{thm-crtri}.
-We examine patched Havel-Thomas-Walls graphs in Lemma~\ref{lemma-col-htw} and tame almost $3,3$-quadrangulations in Lemma~\ref{lemma-col-33}.
+We examine patched Thomas-Walls graphs in Lemma~\ref{lemma-col-tw}, patched Havel-Thomas-Walls graphs in Lemma~\ref{lemma-col-htw} and tame almost $3,3$-quadrangulations in Lemma~\ref{lemma-col-33}.

+We need the following result of Aksenov on the extendability of the precoloring of a $5$-cycle.